muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 semblance of a better explanation for why an ordinary value is missing.

-The **Ignorance** value has its own special syntax in MUON disjoint from any **Excuse** syntax so that this MUON-defined excuse doesn't step on any possible name that a particular external data model might use.
+The **Ignorance** value has its own special syntax in MUON disjoint from any **Duo** (*excuse*) syntax so that this MUON-defined excuse doesn't step on any possible name that a particular external data model might use.

 When an external data model natively has exactly one generic *null* or *nil* or *undefined* or *unknown* or similar value or quasi-value,